snljty/2d_Ising_Metropolis_Monte_Carlo_simulation/README.txt

 which you can achieve by input "chcp 65001" and press <Enter> under Windows.

 Under Windows OS, do not run under a cmd or powershell environment, as it does not support the escape code by default.
-A cygwin console, a cmder console, or a "Windows terminal" is suggested.
+A cygwin console, a cmder console, or a "Windows terminal" is recommended.

-Under Linux OS, compile with "-m" option while using gcc.
+Under Linux OS, compile with "-m" option while using gcc to link with functions in "math.h".

 There was a Python version years before, but the drawing method is not elegant enough.
 M ay be pushed later.